 The perfect fit of a shoe is hard to describe, but we all know it when we feel it.
-Often overshadowed by the latest and greatest midsole foam or outsole rubber, fit is critical to performance.
+Often overshadowed by the latest and greatest midsole foam or outsole rubber, fit critical to performance.
+We are focused on fit; quantitatively measuring its impact on human performance and sharing our findings with a wider audience.
+The perfect fit of a shoe is hard to describe, but we all know it when we feel it.
+Often overshadowed by the latest and greatest midsole foam or outsole rubber, fit critical to performance.
 We are focused on fit; quantitatively measuring its impact on human performance and sharing our findings with a wider audience.

 - Multiple studies show that optimally fitting footwear significantly impacts performance through altering athlete biomechanics.